xapian/xapian-gsoc-proposal/proposal.rst

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

+I worked with Xapian test harness in `#758 <https://trac.xapian.org/ticket/758>`_, it allowed to get acquainted with Xapian architecture.

 I had Information retrieval and Data science basic courses at University.

 **What development platforms, tools and methods do you prefer to use?**